 Participating Whole Life Insurance (PWLI) is a contract that remains in force for the insured’s whole life and typically requires premiums to be paid every year.
 The contract is between the policy owner[i] and the insurance company where the insurance company contractually guarantees to pay to the beneficiaries of the contract a certain death benefit upon the death of the insured; and to share with policy owners (participants, policy holders) the excess profits the company generates.
 This sharing of excess profits is referred to as dividends but is considered a refund of premium according to current tax law in the United States.
 Therefore, these dividends are not currently treated as taxable income in most cases.[ii]

-If the loan interest and premiums are paid according to the contract, the policy will not lapse and the owner of the policy can use the capital borrowed for whatever need or purpose intended.
+That being said, if the loan interest and premiums are paid according to the contract, the policy will not lapse and the owner of the policy can use the capital borrowed for whatever need or purpose intended.
 The only requirement to initiate a policy loan is to assign the policy to the insurance company for security, by either making a phone call or completing a simple loan request form.
-Policy loans may alter the dividends paid and the death benefit under the contract of some PWLI contracts.
+Policy loans alter the death benefit of the policy and may alter the dividends that are paid in some PWLI contracts.

 The guaranteed loan provision found in contracts of PWLI are rewarding to those who understand and manage them accurately but if not managed well could end up causing a policy to lapse or create a tax liability for the owner.